lucid3ye/homebridge-roomb-o-matic/README.md

 ⸻

+🛡️ Legal

-🛡️ “Roomb-O-Matic” is not affiliated with iRobot.
-This is an independent plugin for personal use.
+“Roomb-O-Matic” is not affiliated with iRobot.
+This is an independent plugin intended for personal use only.